 With filming for series six currently underway, we reveal some of the locations used in the smash-hit historical drama Outlander, which you can visit on your next trip

 MORE FROM SCOTLAND MAGAZINE

 Jamie and Claire’s time-travelling love affair from the Diana Gabaldon series of Outlander novels has had viewers hooked since premiering on Starz in 2014.
-Lockdown has done nothing to dampen its popularity: Series 5 is the most watched series of all and a seventh has just been commissioned.
+Lockdown has done nothing to dampen its popularity: Series 5 is the most watched series of all, the sixth is due to be released in March, and a seventh has just been commissioned.

 If you are one of the million viewers that watches Outlander scrupulously, enthralled by Claire and Jamie Fraser’s love story, or by its Jacobite themes, then there are lots of places where you can put yourself in the story.
 Some excellent companies offer tours – Celtic Journeys and Highlander Tours, for instance – but if you’d rather visit them yourself, here are some of the places to add to your itinerary.

 This picturesque village in rural Perthshire is the very real setting for the fictional Craigh na Dun, the stone circle via which Claire first gets transported through time.
 There is no stone circle here – Craigh na Dun is probably based on the Callanish Stones on Lewis (see page 14) – but the natural beauty of the area is real.
 Even if you don’t find the exact filming location (it’s on a private farm), a woodland walk from the village up to Rannoch Moor will give you a very similar view.
 You are also sure to recognise other backdrops from scenes of Claire and Jamie’s honeymoon.